This website is best viewed in a browser that supports web standards.

 For freshmen (first year students) to be eligible for the NIAS, you must be at one of the following levels of English proficiency:

-For transfer students to be eligible for the NIAS, you must transfer to Northwest with a 3.0 GPA in at least 24 hours of transferable credit and meet the standard English proficiency levels for international acceptances.
+For transfer students to be eligible for the NIAS, you must transfer to Northwest with a 3.00 GPA in at least 24 hours of transferable credit and meet the standard English proficiency levels for international acceptances.
+Transfer students with fewer than 24 transferable hours will be eligible based on freshman criteria.

 These are automatic scholarships that will be applied to the student's account.
 There is no application required to be considered for these scholarships.